citizensadvice/energy-comparison-table/docs/getting-started.md

 ### Run the Rails setup script

-Running the following from the root of the project will install all ruby and client-side dependencies, and prepare the database.
+Running the following from the root of the project will install all ruby and client-side dependencies.
 This can be run at any time.

 ```sh
 ./bin/setup